Skip to the main content

 Nurse Practitioner

-Nurse practitioners (NPs) are registered nurses with graduate education and training in advanced clinical practice.
-They conduct comprehensive health assessment, diagnose health conditions, and treat and manage acute and chronic illness within a holistic model of care.
+Nurse practitioners (NPs) are registered nurses with additional experience, education, and training in advanced clinical practice.
+They conduct comprehensive health assessments, diagnose health conditions, and treat and manage acute and chronic illness within a holistic model of care.
 NPs order and interpret screening and diagnostic tests, perform procedures, and prescribe medications and therapeutic interventions.

-Nurse practitioners can act as primary care providers within their stream of practice.
-They work independently across the spectrum of health services, such as acute care, primary care, community health, long-term care, specialty areas of health and emergency care.
+Nurse practitioners may serve as primary care providers.
+They work independently across the spectrum of health services, such as acute care, primary care, community health, continuing care, and specialty areas of health and emergency care.

 Also Known As